gaurav-14/Virtual-Drawing-Pad/README.md

 determined using moments of image.
 The value corresponding to pixel is changed giving desired color.

 The program is able to do following:
-1.Size of detected marker can be increased while drawing, giving strokes of various width.
+1. Size of detected marker can be increased while drawing, giving strokes of various width.
-2.Able to choose any color for drawing.
+2. Able to choose any color for drawing.
-3.Able to use eraser of variable size.
+3. Able to use eraser of variable size.
-4.Marker goes undetected if it is placed away from certain range from camera.
+4. Marker goes undetected if it is placed away from certain range from camera.
-5.Able to save the drawing.
+5. Able to save the drawing.

 Enjoy Drawing!